 What to Expect from a Therapy Session

 Sessions typically last 45 to 90 minutes.
 (Some couples find that setting aside several hours is preferable to juggling schedules just for a one hour session.)
+The cost is $165 per session hour.
 During the first meeting we will talk about the issues that have brought you into counseling.
 We will start to get an idea of what we can accomplish together.
 It is also a time for us to decide if we are well matched for working together and to explain the counseling process, answer any questions, and go over important details such as confidentiality, scheduling, etc.

 Some insurance companies will reimburse you for sessions with an “out of network” therapist.
 In those cases, I can provide you with the documentation that may allow you to get some or all of the cost of the session from your insurance company.
 Be aware that most policies do not cover marriage counseling, but some cover shorter “family counseling” sessions in order to treat a member of the couple for a diagnosed mental illness.

 For those who do seek reimbursement, here is a link to a private company called Better that provides that service.

 Our session time is important to me.
 I reserve that time for you and plan my schedule around it.
 If I don’t have a convenient time slot available, you can ask to be put on my waiting list.
 The policy is a required 24 hours notice prior to a cancellation or half the regular fee is charged for the session.
 I occasionally waive this for unforeseen emergencies such as extreme weather or a sudden onset illness.
 I will also waive the fee if I am able to fill that time by scheduling someone on my waiting list.
 If I have an emergency, I will contact you as soon as possible to reschedule.
 For new clients, I also require 24 hours notice of cancellation or there is a charge for the missed session before a new one can be set.

 I can help you figure out your next step.

 Frequently Asked Questions